keboola/connection-docs/manipulation/transformations/snowflake/index.md

 - Queries containing comments longer than 8,192 characters will segfault.
 - Constraints (like PRIMARY KEY or UNIQUE) are defined, but [not enforced](https://docs.snowflake.net/manuals/sql-reference/constraints-overview.html).

+## SQL Validation
+Snowflake Transformations have built-in validation of the SQL code.
+Validation is performed when you visit the configuration page, save a query, save a Input / Output Mappings or edit Required dependencies.
+You will only be notified when there are errors in the configuration.
+Tables defined in Output Mapping that do not exist yet in Storage are not validated.

 ## Best Practices

 ### Case Sensitivity